Case Study

 The audience documentary packs 100+ hours of research into a 20-minute film that teams will actually use and enjoy.

-The brand team had surveys and dashboards, but lacked a single, company-wide point of view on whose problem they were solving.
+The brand team had surveys and dashboards, but lacked a single, company-wide point of view on the problems they aimed to solve.

 -